FTChinese/next-login/README.md

 ```

 To run this app locally, you must:
-1. Populate MySQL with OAuth 2.0 data;
+1. Populate MySQL with OAuth 2.0 data; see `sql-schema/oauth`
+2. Populate MySQL with some example user data.
+You can run `TestCreateUser` function in `next-api/usermodel/account_test.go` to generate random demo data.
-2. Compile and launch oauth-provider app;
+2. Compile and launch `oauth-provider` app;
-3. Compile and launch next-api app;
+3. Compile and launch `next-api` app;
 4. Install and run Redis.

 ## Wechat